 What's the best book you ever read?

-SEVERAL YEARS AGO, I came across a blog where the subject was the favorite books of various authors.
+A couple of years ago, I came across a blog where the subject was the favorite books of various authors.
 I don’t remember whose blog it was, so I can’t give you a link to it, and I’m working from memory.

 Many of the selections were obvious, but then I came across one attributed to Stephen King.
 According to the blog, Stephen King said the best book he ever read was THE END OF THE NIGHT by John D. MacDonald.